kellyjadams/spotify-data-analyze/README.md

 This is a personal data project to demonstrate my **data engineering** and **analytics engineering** skills.
 It automatically logs my Spotify listening history every minute using a **Python app deployed on Google Cloud Run**, storing the data in **BigQuery** for analysis and dashboarding.

+This project primarily demonstrates data engineering skills, with a strong emphasis on ETL, orchestration, and cloud infrastructure.
+It also overlaps with analytics engineering by designing data that's ready for analysis and dashboarding.

 ---

 ## Why I Built This